Thanksgiving Hymns

-“the wicked of the people rush against me with their afflictions, and all the day long they crush my soul.
-But You, O my God, turn the tempest to a whisper, and the life of the distressed You have brought to safety as a bird from the snare and as prey from the power of lions” (1QH, Col. 13 lines 17–19).
+"the wicked of the people rush against me with their afflictions, and all the day long they crush my soul.
+But You, O my God, turn the tempest to a whisper, and the life of the distressed You have brought to safety as a bird from the snare and as prey from the power of lions" (1QH, Col. 13 lines 17–19).

 There are several theories regarding how the Hodayot were used.
 Some believe they were daily prayers, or a moral instruction booklet or even war songs sung after a victory.
 Menahem Mansoor holds that The Thanksgiving scroll was a private psalter for a select group within a community that modeled the correct way to praise God for deliverance.
-Svend Holm-Nielsen believes that the Hodayot served a liturgical purpose as hymns sung or recited during certain ceremonies, such as the initiation ceremonies described in the Community Rule (1QS) and the War Scroll (1QM).

-The cave 1 Thanksgiving Hymns (1QHa and 1QHb) was among the 7 original scrolls recovered at Qumran Cave 1 by the Bedouin in the year 1947.
+The cave 1 Thanksgiving Hymns (1QHa and 1QHb) was among the seven original scrolls recovered at Qumran Cave 1 by the Bedouin in the year 1947.
 There were two different groupings of textual evidence that were found.
 The first contained twelve columns of script with up to forty lines of text each.
 The second included six columns and sixty-six fragments that were found.
 The problem with this particular discovery is that the quality of the text and its legibility.
 The text on the materials is preserved with numerous lacunae and requires much evaluation in order to decipher the structure and meaning behind a number of the hymns in 1QHa.